 *Completes periodic evaluation of staff.

 *May assign and review work of subordinate staff/student interns.

-Coordinates the use of staff among institutions within region.
+*Coordinates the use of staff among institutions within the region.

 Experience: Five years of experience providing clinical and therapeutic social work services through the application of the principles, methods and procedures of professional social work, to clients requiring rehabilitative counseling or forensic social work services, including eighteen months of experience completing assessments formulating diagnostic impressions, treating mental disorders and other conditions or providing psychotherapy as a certified social worker-clinical and one year of experience supervising lower level social workers providing clinical and therapeutic social work to clients.